YusufKosarDev/Memory-Card-Game-Project/README.md

 Restart Game: Resets the game board for a new round.

+Card Data: All cards and their images are loaded dynamically from a cards.json file, making it easy to add or modify cards.

 The interface is clean and minimal, focusing on usability and a smooth gaming experience.

 ## ⚙️ How Does It Work?

 Single-page structure: Built with HTML, CSS, and JavaScript.

+JSON-driven cards: Card information (images and names) is stored in cards.json and loaded dynamically.

 Event-driven logic: Clicking a card triggers the flip and match-check logic.